OrchardCMS/OrchardCore/src/docs/reference/modules/Media.Azure/README.md

 !!! note
-    The Media Feature is designed to support one storage provider at a time, whether that is local File Storage, the default, or Azure Blob Storage.
+    The Media Feature is designed to support one storage provider at a time, whether that is local File Storage, the default, or Azure Blob Storage, or Amazon S3 Storage.